-Student's N Name Birthdate: Address: Telep Telephone: Parent's Na ame: Scho ool: We encour age medication hours to be ar ranged outside of school l hours, if possible!
-Name of Total da Amount Method Duratio sis: t school: • Signature (required for Option I be , Parent's St tatement (Circle One Option) Option I: I request and authorize personne administer the medication prescri medication must be provided in a the pharmacy, the student's name I understand that the school distrimedication. bed on this form to my child. bottle, identifying the name a e, physician's name and dosa I understand the and telephone number of age of the drug to be taken.
-Option II: I authorize my child to take his/her own medication while at school and relieve the School District and personnel of all responsibility.
-Physician's signature is not required.
-Option III: EPL pens and inhalers only.
-I au medication for asthma and/or and and personnel of all responsibility of self-administration is required. aphylaxis while at school and relieve the school district Parent/Gua ardian Signature Date Number Received by School Verifying Signature
+Student's NameBirth date: Address:Telephone: phone: Parent's Na arent's Name:School: We encourage medication hours to be arranged outside of school hours, if possible!
+Name of Total da Amount Method Duration sis: t school: Physicians Signature (required for Option I be elow) Telephone Date

+Parent's St atement (Circle One Option) Option I: I request and authorize personne administer the medication prescri medication must be provided in a the pharmacy, the student's name I understand that the school distrimedication. bed on this form to my child. bottle, identifying the name a e, physician's name and dosa I understand the and telephone number of age of the drug to be taken.
+Option II: I authorize my child to take his/he District and personnel of all respo Option III: EPL pens and inhalers only.
+I au medication for asthma and/or and and personnel of all responsibility of self-administration is required. aphylaxis while at school and relieve the school district Parent/Gua ardian Signature Date Verifying Signature Verifying Signature